Climate change in Brazil: Agriculture

-In 2022 study found that 28% of the agricultural land in Brazil is no more climatically optimal due to climate change and to change in local climate as a result of deforestation.
-The number will go to 51% by 2030 and 74% by 2060 if the change in climate will continue in the same way.
+In 2022, a study found that 28% of the agricultural land in Brazil is no longer climatically optimal for agriculture due to climate change and to change in local climate as a result of deforestation.
+The number will go up to 51% by 2030 and 74% by 2060 if the change in climate will continue in the same way.

 Cattle Industry

 The 2012 drought in the Northeast affected more than ten million people and generated a loss of more than R$16 billion.
-In 2013 the phenomenon was repeated with even greater intensity, being considered by the UN the worst of the last 50 years, leaving 1,200 municipalities in a state of emergency.
+In 2013, the phenomenon was repeated with even greater intensity, being considered by the UN the worst of the last 50 years, leaving 1,200 municipalities in a state of emergency.
 In Paraíba alone, 360,000 heads of cattle died.